ravens/docker-infra-playground/README.md

 docker push localhost:5000/vyos
 ```

-This will generate the vyos.img in the vyos-nfv/build directory we will need for the vyos container image, and ship the resulting container in the lab registry.
+This will generate the vyos.img in the vyos-nfv/build directory, that we will need for the vyos container image, and ship the resulting container in the lab registry.

 We can now run safely the rest of the lab infrastructure and our virtual node :
 ```
 docker-compose up
 ```
-The virtual node will put over PXE, install RancherOS on its hardrive, reboot and initiate a "router" service which is our VyOS NFV function instanciated with QEMU/KVM.
+The virtual node will boot over PXE, install RancherOS on its hardrive at first boot, reboot and initiate a "router" service which is our VyOS NFV function instanciated with QEMU/KVM.

 ### console access to the virtual nodes on the virtual lab network